 It’s common for a user to use your app, experience a failure, background the app, open it again, and have the previous failure result in a dead-end or crash in the current session.
 If your mobile team can’t get the full session context through the power of a stitched session, then they’ll likely waste valuable time searching for answers in the present session when the solution lies in the previous one.

-The session above shows a four-part stitched session that includes two issues.
-The first flag indicates a user termination while the second shows a crash.
+The session above shows a fifteen-part stitched session that includes two issues.
 Having the full session context allows your mobile team to understand the frustrations that led to the user termination and the issues that caused the crash.
 Your team can analyze even further with the details of the session timeline.

 The session timeline provides rich information including error logs like the one above (shown by the vertical red lines) alongside showing the slow network calls (shown by the horizontal yellow lines).
 You can also track behavioral indicators like screen taps and get insight into other valuable information like connectivity switches and low memory warnings.
 All these factors help your team discover the source of a crash.